What is operational efficiency?

 Evaluate current operational efficiency

 Reflecting on your business’s current operational efficiency is the first step to working towards enhanced processes.
-After carrying out a thorough audit, which areas are your business currently lacking in?
+After carrying out a thorough audit, in which areas is your business currently lacking?
 Is money being lost in a certain area?
 Have any projects been delayed?
-Communicate with members of staff to confirm whether they’re receiving full support, as they will often be the ones who are directly impacted by unstructured processes.
+Communicate with staff to confirm whether they’re receiving full support, as they will often be the ones who are directly impacted by unstructured processes.
 Happy workers are 13% more productive, so if mood is at an all-time low, you’re unlikely to see much operational improvement.

 Entrance automation

 One of the best ways to optimise operational efficiency in the workplace is through entrance automation.
-Not only will automatic doors contribute to improving business sustainability by minimising heat transmission, air infiltration and air leakage, they’re an energy-efficient and cost-effective solution.
+Automatic doors contribute to improving business sustainability by minimising heat transmission, air infiltration and air leakage.
+They’re an energy-efficient and cost-effective solution.

-They’ll also enhance your workplace’s security, ensuring that your staff, customers, equipment and sensitive information remains safe at all times.
-During times where they are in operation, an automatic door system will accommodate for higher volumes of traffic – allowing for a steady flow of customers and staff to move from point A to B with minimal disruption.
+They’ll also enhance your workplace’s security, ensuring that your staff, customers, equipment, and sensitive information remain safe.
+During operation, an automatic door system will accommodate higher volumes of traffic, allowing a steady flow of customers and staff to move from point A to B with minimal disruption.

 Assess your equipment

 Do your employees have the necessary tools to complete the tasks at hand?
-Not only is guaranteeing safe machinery operation essential for protecting the wellbeing of your staff, equipment that doesn’t perform to its full potential will limit operational efficiency.
+Guaranteeing safe machinery operation is essential for protecting your staff’s well-being.
+Equipment that doesn’t perform to its full potential will limit operational efficiency.
 Any unusual changes to your equipment must be reported immediately to avoid a potential health and safety hazard.

 Where your entry systems are concerned, Etron offers a 24/7 maintenance service to provide help to businesses who need it, be it day or night.
 Offering full repairs and replacements, we’ll ensure that issues are fixed with minimal disruption to your business.